-highways—even 1,000-mile-long ones—are not only dirt but single track and it seems as if only divine protection ever gets one to a place where two cars can pass each other if they meet—fortunately infrequently, for traffic in many developing countries is scarce and most of it heavy transport; the evidence of what happens when two cars meet unwisely lies in decomposed wrecks the length and breadth of the African Continent, for there is almost no means whatsoever of salvaging and repairing them.
+highways—even 300 kilometre (1,000 mile) long ones—are not only dirt but single track and it seems as if only divine protection ever gets one to a place where two cars can pass each other if they meet—fortunately infrequently, for traffic in many developing countries is scarce and most of it heavy transport; the evidence of what happens when two cars meet unwisely lies in decomposed wrecks the length and breadth of the African Continent, for there is almost no means whatsoever of salvaging and repairing them.
 The road is either a narrow track with dense jungle right up to the edge of it, barely a place for a pedestrian to draw aside, or it has a deep drainage ditch along it or swamps surround it.
 One can easily drive an hour or more just looking for a place to pull over to have lunch.
 Therefore where could one park at night to sleep?
 I admit in theory one could get permission to stay inside a village but it would take pretty thick-skinned people to eat and sleep with the entire population watching wide-eyed every move; the children in particular never get tired of the performance!
 One cannot blame them, there is no entertainment and the arrival of foreigners is the equivalent of the circus coming to town.
 Finally, if one should find a place to pull off the road, every motorist will stop and ask you if you need help.
 This is a wonderful spirit and one I admire very much but not if I am trying to get a night’s sleep.
 What all this amounts to is that if I had known all this in the beginning I would not have bought the large-size Land Rover with a view to sleeping in it.
 The smaller model would have done me just as well and Land Rovers are expensive cars to run.
-For the cross-continent trip I had an extra sixteen-gallon tank for petrol added underneath at the back, in addition to the ten-gallon tank of the car, and I carried four more gallons in a Jerry can.
+For the cross-continent trip I had an extra 70 litre (sixteen-gallon) tank for petrol added underneath at the back, in addition to the 45 litre (ten-gallon) tank of the car, and I carried 20 more litres (4 gallons) in a Jerry can.
 As petrol stations can be few and far between and all the petrol sold out when one

 does find one—and no more until the next delivery at an uncertain future date—this was an essential precaution and saved us from being stranded on many occasions.
 For the same reason it is advisable not to wait till the tank is empty but fill up as one goes along.
 Another wise precaution was to have a sheet of iron riveted on the chassis underneath the engine to protect it from damage if one hit a rock or other protuberance, which we did unavoidably many times.
 We also carried two spare tires, extra springs, electrical parts, fan belts and two oil filters.